Active-Active Geo-Distributed Redis (CRDB)

 - Migrate master shard to another node as a slave using failover and slave migration

 - Migrate master shard and preserve roles using failover, slave migration, and second failover to return shard to master

 Syncer in Active-Passive Replication (Replica Of)

 In Replica Of, the master node does not transfer the replication backlog to its slave.
 Whenever a synchronization is necessary, the slave has no backlog and can only do a full sync.
-But, in a controlled failover the demoted master still has the replication backlog and when the syncer can do a partial sync.
+But, in a controlled failover the demoted master still has the replication backlog, and when the syncer connects, it can do a partial sync.